 Insurance carriers are on the lookout for any type of fraudulent billing, including unbundling.
 Articles on Aetna’s, United Healthcare’s, and Blue Cross Blue Shield’s website, along with the Centers for Medicaid and Medicare Services all warn providers that fraudulent billing, including unbundling services, will not be tolerated.
 With so much scrutiny over billing practices, the potential consequences for unbundling services is not worth the risk.

 At Denials Management, we understand and sympathize that receiving health care reimbursement is important, but urge providers and third party billing companies to do so within the framework established by law.
-If you are a member or provider who has concerns over unbundling, please reach out to one of our experienced healthcare advocates, who will be able to assist you in correcting this issue and submit claims with the appropriate codes.
+If you are a member or provider who has concerns over unbundling, please reach out to one of our experienced healthcare advocates, who will be able to assist you in correcting this issue and submitting claims with the appropriate codes.
 Remember, it is your name on the claims being submitted, and if you suspect that fraudulent activity is taking place, speak up and say something.